 - Monitoring adherence to established set of investment guidelines, which are reviewed and updated periodically by the Market Risk Committee.
-The guidelines contain restrictions on areas such as asset class concentrations, business sector concentrations, the duration of investments against our insurance liabilities, the level of assets held with single obligors with a credit rating lower than AAA and the overall average credit rating target of the investment portfolio. - The AIG UK Treasury Department reviews, assesses and, if necessary, takes action on foreign exchange rate movements, in conjunction with ERM and the Finance department. - Performing an annual Strategic Asset Allocation (SAA) exercise to define an Annual Investment Plan for AIG UK that is within its Market Risk Appetite.
-Execution of the SAA is monitored against the Investment Plan and the Market Risk Appetite on a weekly basis.
+The guidelines contain restrictions on areas such as asset class concentrations, business sector concentrations, the duration of investments against our insurance liabilities, the level of assets held with single obligors with a credit rating lower than AAA and the overall average credit rating target of the investment portfolio. - The AIG UK Treasury Department reviews, assesses and, if necessary, takes action on foreign exchange rate movements, in conjunction with ERM and the Finance department. - Performing an annual Strategic Asset Allocation (SAA) exercise to define its investment strategy within its Market Risk Appetite.
+Execution of the SAA is monitored by ERM.